centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 This order has been checked out, with payment steps being completed.
 In addition to the incomplete order, it contains information on customer, shipping and payment.

 ### **Physical (stock)**
-Physical = Free To Allocate + Unshipped
+Physical = Free To Allocate + Allocated
 This is the quantity that you have on the shelf in the warehouse.
 If there are any differences, Centra wouldn’t know about.

 ### **PIM**